Study Abroad / Saint Mary's ProgramsLondon Program

 Read about Michael Britton’s experience in London

 Michael is a junior majoring in Literature with Writing Emphasis and a Theatre minor.
-He is currently studying abroad in London.
+He studied in London during the fall of 2017.
 Read about his experience on his travel blog.

 Dr. Gary Diomandes is a professor emeritus of Theatre and Dance at Saint Mary’s.
 He has been teaching at Saint Mary’s since 1988 and has been the Program Director, London Study Abroad Program since 1994.
 He is available to assist students whenever needed.
 Dr. Diomandes teaches classes in the program as well.